 Theoretically, all freshmen will be getting a laptop checked out from the district in the spring of 2020.
 The following year all students are supposed to be checked out a machine.
 SPS timelines tend to slip, so these dates are not written in stone.

 The Seattle Public Schools district does have relatively rich computer resources available for students.
-At West Seattle High School we have 3ish computer labs and 4 computer carts each containing a class set of laptops.
+At West Seattle High School we have 3ish computer labs and 7 computer carts containing a class set of laptops.
 In general, your student will have access to these computers quite often.